MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 **Next up:** [Creating a new project](2_creating_a_new_project_vsm.md)

-## [Alternative] Install the .NET 6 SDK (compatible with Rider and Visual Studio Code)
+## [Alternative] Install the .NET 6 SDK (compatible with JetBrains Rider and Visual Studio Code)

-If you prefer to use Rider or Visual Studio Code, and after installing any of them, you will need to [install the .NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+If you prefer to use JetBrains Rider or Visual Studio Code, and after installing any of them, you will need to [install the .NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 Once the .NET 6 SDK is installed, you can open a terminal and install MonoGame templates by typing the following command: